Repository Config

 specifies a list of branch name patterns to apply this rule to.branch-protections[*].parameters

-specifies the constraints that should be applied.
+specifies the constraints to apply.

 branch-protections: